sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_notification_channel_webhook.md

 * `name` - (Required) The name of the Notification Channel.
 Must be unique.

 * `url` - (Required) URL to send the event.

+* `custom_data` - (Optional) Key value list of additional data you want to attach to the alert notification.

 * `enabled` - (Optional) If false, the channel will not emit notifications.
 Default is true.